After a mastectomy, some women choose to have cosmetic surgery to remake their breast. This type of surgery is called breast reconstruction.

-When breast reconstruction is done at the same time as a mastectomy, it adds about 2 - 4 hours to the surgery.
-When it is done as a second surgery, it may take more than 2 - 6 hours.
+When breast reconstruction is done at the same time as a mastectomy, the entire surgery may last 8 to 10 hours.
+When it is done as a second surgery, it may take up to 12 hours.

-You and your doctor will decide together about whether to have breast reconstruction, and when.
+You and your surgeon will decide together about whether to have breast reconstruction and when.
 The decision depends on many different factors.

 Having breast reconstruction does not make it harder to find a tumor if your breast cancer comes back.

 The advantage of breast reconstruction with natural tissue is that the remade breast is softer and more natural than breast implants.
 The size, fullness, and shape of the new breast can be closely matched to your other breast.

 But muscle flap procedures are more complicated than placing breast implants.
 You may need blood transfusions during the procedure.
 You will usually spend 2 or 3 more days in the hospital after this surgery compared to other reconstruction procedures.
 Also, your recovery time at home will be much longer.

 Many women choose not to have breast reconstruction or implants.
 They may use a prosthesis (an artificial breast) in their bra that gives a natural shape.
 Or they may choose to use nothing at all.

 Risks of breast reconstruction with natural tissue are: